WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

 	- Container: Containers provide a means to center your site’s contents.

-	- There are two types of Containers you can utilize: `.container` and `.container-fluid.`
+	- There are two types of Containers you can utilize: `.container` and `.container-fluid`

 	- `.container` has one fixed width for each screen size in bootstrap (`xs`, `sm`, `md`, `lg`);